Medbh McGuckian

 1982

-The Flower Master, her first full-length poetic work, appears, and receives critical accolades.
-It also earns her the Rooney Prize in 1982 and the Alice Hunt Bartlett Award in 1983.
-Her work wis included in Contemporary British Poetry, an anthology edited by Blake Morrison and Andrew Motion.
+The Flower Master, her first full-length collection, appears, published by Oxford.
+It receives critical accolades, receiving a Rooney Prize for Irish Literature and an Arts Council Ireland Award in 1982 and the Alice Hunt Bartlett Award in 1983.
+Her work is included in Contemporary British Poetry, an anthology edited by Blake Morrison and Andrew Motion.

 1984